wrightsu/activity02-ggplot2-intro/README.md

 -   Verify that you are in an RStudio session (it doesn’t matter if it is a previous Project session or a “vanilla” RStudio session).

-4.  **ONE TIME ONLY** Note that we are using Git syntax to (hopefully) store your GitHub credentials in RStudio for the entire semester (for ten millions seconds or just over 16 weeks).
-    -   In the **Console** pane (left-hand pane), select the **Terminal** tab.
-Once this loads, you should see a line of information followed by a `$` and blinking cursor.
-Here, type the following and press Enter/Return (note the use of single quotation marks):

-    ``` bash
-    git config --global credential.helper 'cache --timeout=10000000'
-    ```
-5. Create a new Project.
+4. Create a new Project.
 You can do this by clicking on the
     <img src="README-img/new-project-icon.png" alt="new project" width = "20"/>
-    icon or through the menus (File &gt; New Project…).
+    icon or through the menus (File > New Project…).

 -   In the *New Project Wizard* pop-up, select **Version Control** on the *Create Project* screen, then select **Git** on the *Create